 True to the tree’s name, the bark grows into slim, long strips that peel back from the trunk to provide the tree with a fuzzy look.
 As a tree matures, the more the bark curls.
 If not bothered, shagbark hickory could live for several years and flourish to over 35 feet wide and 90 feet tall.

-Though bugs feast on its leaves in the warm months, the tree is extremely resistant to diseases and pests.
+Though bugs feast on their leaves in the warm months, the tree is highly resistant to diseases and pests.
 Regardless of its effectiveness as a source of food for wildlife and humans, shagbark hickory might become a pain because of its endless dropping of nut husks, dead twigs, and leaflets.

 Trident Maples and Paperbark

 Many varieties of maples also display peeling bark like the trident maple and the paperback.
 The paperbark is known as a brush tree since it develops to a total height of over 25 feet.
 Its size is typically equal to its range.
 Its bark is a reddish-brown color and peels to show a lighter-colored bark.